mreuvers/typescript-logging-extension/README.md

 The extension allows to easily change logging levels dynamically and (text) filtering.
 Your application should use [typescript-logging](https://github.com/mreuvers/typescript-logging) (at least version 0.2.0-beta6) in order for the extension to be useful, for details on that project visit the page.

-Supports categorized style of logging from typescript-logging, in the future will support the log4j style of logging as well.
+Supports categorized style of logging from typescript-logging, in the future may support the log4j style of logging as well.

 ## Installation